The Mission

-Black Country Elderberries Online was founded in direct response to a documented and growing crisis of loneliness, isolation and social exclusion among older adults living with disability and limited mobility.
+Black Country Elderberries Online was founded in direct response to a documented and growing crisis of loneliness, isolation and social exclusion among seniors living with disability and limited mobility in Dudley.

-Our Mission is to build genuine community for seniors living primarily indoors by delivering a rich, year-round programme of live sessions; with social events, guest speakers and async activities that meet people where they are.
+Our Mission is to build a genuine online community for seniors living primarily indoors, by delivering a rich year-round program of live sessions, social events, guest speakers, and offline on-demand anytime activities that meet people where they are.

 Our Goal

-Is to address a gap in provision for older adults 55+ living with disability, limited mobility, housebound, and living independently.
+Is to address the gap in community and social programs for older disabled adults 55+, with limited mobility, housebound, and living independently.

-A group for whom most existing social activities are physically inaccessible, and for whom lonliness can be a daily reality rather than an occasional difficulty.
+A group for whom lonliness can be a daily reality rather than an occasional difficulty.

 The Health Impact of Loneliness